apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

 ### Dubbo user request and parameter explanation.

 * Communicate with dubbo service through Http transport protocol.
-* ShenYu gateway need a route prefix which configured when accessing the project.
+* Apache ShenYu gateway need a route prefix which configured when accessing the project.

 ```yaml
 # for example: you have an order service and it has a interface, registry address: /order/test/save